adrian-caro/A-Star_PathSearch/README.md

 This search algorithm perform a complete, admissible and optimal search of a target.
 The A* in this code, writed in MATLAB, is implemented as a function.
+Note: The heuristic function used is just the euclidean distance to the target, knowed its position.

 Function input: Square Matrix, that represents a maze, being '1' walls, '0' free positions, '3' start point, '9' target point.